Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: The Euclidean Case

-We can then use the transport equations (\ref{transports}), with vanishing initial conditions imposed upon the subset to iteratively compute the remaining amplitudes $a_k$ for $k\geq1$.
-Thus we have that It follows then from the above that $U(t,\cdot)$ is compactly supported in a $\delta$-neighbourhood of $\gamma_{y,\xi}(\R)$ for all $t\in(0,T)$.
-Then, by using (\ref{eikonal}) and (\ref{transports}) in the expression (\ref{Su}), we can deduce that and then a direct computation shows that
+We can then use the transport equations \eqref{transports}, with vanishing initial conditions imposed upon the subset $\Sigma_{y,\xi}=\{x\in \R^n: \xi\cdot(x-y)=0\}$ to compute the remaining amplitudes $a_k$ for $k\geq1$ iteratively.
+Thus we have that It follows from the above that $U(t,\cdot)$ is compactly supported in a $\delta$-neighbourhood of $\gamma_{y,\xi}(\R)$ for all $t\in(0,T)$.
+Then, by using \eqref{eikonal} and \eqref{transports} in the expression \eqref{Su}, we can deduce that and then a direct computation shows that We now convert the approximate solution $U(t,x)$ into a exact solution of \eqref{e_HLS} by writing $ u=U+R_\tau,$ where the remainder term $R_\tau$ solves